treeform/istrolid-bugs/ISSUE_TEMPLATE.md

 *Your Description* - Please provide the following in this order:

 1. A full description of the bug and how it affects the game.
-If it only happens in certain scinarios or with specific game elements, please state those too.
+If it only happens in certain scenarios or with specific game elements, please state those too.
-2. A nubered list stating how to produce the bug.
+2. A numbered list stating how to reproduce the bug.
 3. How often the bug occurs.
-4. How to fix the bug or a suggestion (optional)
+4. How to fix the bug or a suggestion (optional).

 ---

-Reporting a bugs are important to the sustainability of this game.
-Please enchorage reporting bugs here to others.
+Reporting bugs is important to the sustainability of this game.
+Please enourage reporting bugs here to others.